Nedudigital/NeduProj/README.md

 ## battling a bug in the sidebar and currently swamped with delierables from work, will put great updates later in the week.
 ## still cant code
 ## I will make time for this project this weekend

+## missed yesterday, on the bright side my schedule is clearing up